COVID-19: What you need to know

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-A pseudoaneurysm, or pseudoaneurysm of the vessels, occurs when a blood vessel wall is injured and the leaking blood collects in the surrounding tissue.
+A pseudoaneurysm occurs when a blood vessel wall is injured.
+Blood leaking from the vessel collects in surrounding tissue.
 It is sometimes called a false aneurysm.
-In a true aneurysm, the artery or vessel weakens and bulges, sometimes forming a blood-filled sac.
+It also may be called pseudoaneurysm of the vessels.

-Pseudoaneurysms can also occur in other arteries throughout the body as a result of:
+Pseudoaneurysms also can occur in other arteries throughout the body as a result of:

 With